 Almost all horse riders will wear an equestrian helmet when riding.
-And, we can be reasonably sure that none of them wear a bicycle helmet when riding.
+And, we can be reasonably sure that none of them wear a bicycle helmet while horse riding.
 Why is that?

-Is it safe to wear a bike helmet when riding a horse?
-What are the differences between an equestrian helmet and bicycle helmet?
-In this article, we will look at the reasons why a bike helmet is not suitable for horse riding.
+Is it safe to use a bike helmet when riding a horse?
+What are the differences between an equestrian helmet and a bicycle helmet?

-You may have read elsewhere that it’s okay to wear a bike helmet or any other type of helmet when horseback riding.
-You may have also read that it might be okay to wear a bicycle helmet, but is it a good idea to do so?
+You may have read elsewhere that it’s okay to use a bike helmet or any other type of helmet when horseback riding, but is it a good idea to do so?

 Bike Helmet Vs Horse Helmet

 Horse riding is an exhilarating experience that is enjoyed by people of all ages, but it comes with a certain level of danger.
 Even in professional riding competitions things can go wrong, which can result in a rider being thrown from a horse and landing heavily on the ground.

 Of course, it goes without saying that you should always wear a helmet when riding a horse, due to the possibility of falling or being thrown from the horse and the chance of sustaining serious head injuries.

 That is why the best thing to do is to provide yourself with the maximum protection by wearing a helmet.
 But, wearing a bicycle helmet on a horse is a big mistake.